Ball’n Biscuit FAQ- If you still find your questions not answered please contact us at firstname.lastname@example.org

 How long have you been doing this?
 We started catering in 2006 however, Daniel and Maria have been working in bars and restaurants for over 20 years and Maria has had her own cleaning business for over 20 years.

 Do you do Tastings?
-Yes, Sunday and Monday nights.
-They are $20.00 per person and should you pick us as your caterer, we will credit it back on your final bill.
+Yes, Sunday and Monday nights in the fall and winter by appointment only.
+They are $20.00 per person and should you pick us as your caterer, we will credit it back on your final bill. you must be spending at least $1000 on food to get this service. you may have a tasting with us but will be required to pay a tasting fee for any event that is below $1000.
 Send us a list of interests and we will pick 5 to 6 items for you to try.
 You may have up to four guest, after that, we keep the charge per as does a second tasting.
 Since we are a small catering business, once wedding season starts (May-Nov) we do tastings on a week by week basis (if we have time).
 You may also ask to pick up some of the food we are preparing for that week’s event to get an idea of how our food is.
 Your best bet is to schedule your tasting with us Jan-April.
 You may also ask for referrals.
 Please feel free to bring wine or beer to your tasting.

 What is the minimum order for Ball’n Biscuit Catering?
 If you would like to pick up or drop off, the minimum order is 10 guests or $200 but always inquire we are pretty flexible and it will depend on what you are asking for.